-There are areas of practice that require improvement, including 1 minor shortfall.
-The HTA has given advice to the Designated Individual with respect to document control, refresher training and Ebola deferral.
+There are areas of practice that require improvement, including four minor shortfalls.
+The HTA has given advice to the Designated Individual with respect to updating the SOPs and risk assessments, amending the TPAs, reviewing the transport times for the femoral heads and to the appointment of PDs.